Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

     ### Instance variables

     `main: bool`
     :   Flag if the content is the main content or an alias.

     ### Methods

     `as_dict(self) ‑> Dict[str, Any]`
-    :   Returns a dictionary mapping tag constants to the object's content, language code, and main status.
+    :   Returns a dictionary mapping tag constant to the object's content, language code, and main status.

         Returns
         -------